Verif-AI/browser/README.md

 > Before starting, make sure you have the following installed
 > - `node >= 20.11.0`
 > - `npm >= 10.2.4`
+>
+> For documentation on installing node and npm, see the link https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

+### Backend

+Before running the extension, make sure you are running the backend.
+Documentation can be found here https://github.com/Verif-AI/backend/tree/main

 ### Build extension
 To build the extension...